kawu/hhu-dl-materials-2020/encoding/README.md

 ## Embedding

 *Word embedding* is the process of transforming words (or word indices) into actual word vector representations.
-There are many different embedding methods, differing notably in:
+There are various embedding methods, differing notably in:
 * What is embedded: words, sub-words, the underlying characters
 * Whether pre-training is used (fastText) or not (custom, task-specific embeddings)
 * Whether the embeddings are context-sensitive (ELMo, BERT) or not (glove, fastText)

-We will now see how to implement word-level, custom (not pre-trained), context-insensitive embeddings for the task of POS tagging.
+We will now implement custom (not pre-trained), word-level, context-insensitive embeddings for the task of POS tagging.

 #### Method 1 (using one-hot encoding)